Boot Camp Survival Tips for Parents

-We want to share these tips with you that are very important.
+We want to share these boot camp survival tips with you.
 If you read nothing else about MCRD, read this.
-Indeed, they include 4 "DO NOT" rules, but this is the Marine Corps and they have rules.
+Indeed, they include four "DO NOT" rules, but this is the Marine Corps and they have rules.
 You'll be glad you know them.

 DO NOT refer to your Recruit as a "Marine".

-Your Recruit is not a Marine until he/she receives his/her USMC pin and graduates from MCRD.
-My son tells a story of a Recruit in boot camp that had a USMC tattoo on his arm.
-This is where we learned that a Recruit is NOT a Marine.
+Your Recruit is not a Marine until he or she receives his or her Eagle, Globe, and Anchor pin at boot camp graduation.
+My son tells a story of a recruit in boot camp that had a USMC tattoo on his arm.
+This is where we learned that a recruit is NOT a Marine.

 DO NOT send care packages to your Recruit at MCRD.

 Please, resist sending anything but letters.
 I know, it's a mom's nature, but your Recruit will thank you for NOT sending anything.
 Unless you are specifically asked to send something to your Recruit, don't do it.

 DO NOT miss Graduation.

 Take lots of film, cameras, including a video camera, be prepared to walk a lot, and wear comfortable shoes and clothes.
 If you have to miss graduation, your recruit will be given an opportunity to purchase a video (VHS or DVD) of the events.
 Let your recruit know that you would like him/her to purchase the video.

 DO NOT walk across the parade deck at Graduation.

 It's respect.
 It doesn't matter if you're late and you're tired of walking and your four year old is screaming, DO NOT walk across the parade deck.
 Give yourself plenty of time to get from one location to another.